Joe Zadeh is a writer based in Newcastle.

 Clock time is not what most people think it is.
 It is not a transparent reflection of some sort of true and absolute time that scientists are monitoring.
 It was created, and it is frequently altered and adjusted to fit social and political purposes.
 Daylight savings, for instance, is an arbitrary thing we made up.
 So is the seven-day week.
 “People tend to think that somewhere there is some master clock, like the rod of platinum in the Bureau of Weights and Measures, that is the ‘uber clock,’” Birth told me.
 “There isn’t.
 It’s calculated.
 There is no clock on Earth that gives the correct time.”

 What’s usually taught in Western schools is that the time in our clocks (and by extension, our calendars) is determined by the rotation of the Earth, and thus the movement of the sun across our sky.
 The Earth, we learn, completes an orbit of the sun in 365 days, which determines the length of our year, and it rotates on its axis once every 24 hours, which determines our day.
-Thus an hour is 1/24 of this rotation, a minute is 1/60 of an hour and a second is 1/60 of a minute.
+Thus, an hour is 1/24 of this rotation, a minute is 1/60 of an hour and a second is 1/60 of a minute.

 None of this is true.
 The Earth is not a perfect sphere with perfect movement; it’s a lumpy round mass that is squashed at both poles and wobbles.
 It does not rotate in exactly 24 hours each day or orbit the sun in exactly 365 days each year.
 It just kinda does.
 Perfection is a manmade concept; nature is irregular.

 For thousands of years, most human societies have accepted and moved in harmony with the irregular rhythms of nature, using the sun, moon and stars to understand the passage of time.
-One of the most common early timekeeping devices, sundials (or shadow clocks) reflected this: The hours of the day were not of fixed 60-minute lengths, but variable.
+One of the most common early timekeeping devices, sundials (or shadow clocks), reflected this: The hours of the day were not of fixed 60-minute lengths, but variable.
 Hours were longer or shorter as they waxed and waned in accordance with the Earth’s orbit, making the days feel shorter in the winter and longer in the summer.
 These clocks didn’t determine the hours, minutes and seconds themselves, they simply mirrored their surrounding environment and told you where you were within the cyclical rhythms of nature.

-But since the 14th century, we’ve gradually been turning our backs on nature and increasingly calculating our sense of time via manmade devices.
+But since the 14th century, we’ve gradually been turning our backs on nature and calculating our sense of time via manmade devices.
 It began in the monasteries of Northern and Central Europe, where pious monks built crude iron objects that unreliably but automatically struck intervals to help bellringers keep track of canonical hours of prayer.
 Like any machine, the logic of the mechanical clock was based upon regularity, the rigid ticking of an escapement.
 It brought with it a whole different way to view time, not as a rhythm determined by a combination of various observed natural phenomena, but as a homogenous series of perfectly identical intervals provided by one source.

 The religious fervor for rationing time and disciplining one’s life around it led the American historian Lewis Mumford to describe the Benedictine monks as “perhaps the original founders of modern capitalism.”
 It is one of the great ironies of Christianity that it set the wheels in motion for an ever-unfolding mania of scientific accuracy and precision around timekeeping that would eventually secularize time in the West and divorce God, the original clockmaker, from the picture entirely.

 By 1656, the Dutch scientist Christiaan Huygens had invented the first pendulum clock, which delivered homogenous and regular slices of a small unit of time: seconds.
 Unlike the inconsistent mechanical clocks of before, the clock time of pendulums was nearly perfect.
-That same century, the British astronomer John Flamsteed and others developed “mean time,” an average calculation of the Earth’s rotation.
+In that same century, the British astronomer John Flamsteed and others developed “mean time,” an average calculation of the Earth’s rotation.
 Science had found a way around the Earth’s wobbly eccentricities, producing a quantifiable and consistent unit that became known as Greenwich Mean Time.

 Standardized time became vital for seafarers and irresistible to corporate interests, such was the ease it could offer trade, transport and electric communication.
 But it took longer to colonize the minds of the general public.
 During the British “railway mania” of the 1840s, around 6,000 miles of railway lines were constructed across the country.
 Investors (including Charles Darwin, John Stuart Mill and the Brontë sisters) climbed over each other to acquire rail company shares in a frenzy of freewheeling capitalism that caused one of the biggest economic bubbles in British history.
 Companies like Great Western Railway and Midland Railway began to enforce Greenwich Mean Time inside their stations and on their trains to make timetables run efficiently.